EonMurph/HandTracking/README.md

 # Hand Tracking

+*Work in Progress*

 A program for tracking hands and manipulating a digital 3D shape using gestures.

-WIP